A global organization aiming to improve and sustain care for people with inherited bleeding disorders.

 What is Congenital Fibrinogen Deficiency?

-Congenital fibrinogen deficiency (CFD) is a rare inherited bleeding disorder that occurs when the body is unable to produce ample fibrinogen (also called Factor I) to help the body form blood clots to stop bleeding.
+Congenital fibrinogen deficiency (CFD) is a rare inherited bleeding disorder that occurs when fibrinogen (also called Factor I) levels are below 0.1 g/L.

 Emily’s Story: How Access to Care Changes Lives